 If you believe you have not been given reasonable accommodations or have been wrongfully terminated based on your disability, you should contact our law firm to discuss your rights.

 Wage and Hour

-UNPAID MINIMUM WAGES: As of January 2016, the minimum wage in California is $10.00 per hour.
-This means, subject to limited exceptions, employees must be paid at least $10.00 per hour for every hour worked.
-Minimum wage is higher in some counties.
-For example, in San Francisco, employees must be paid a minimum of $11.05 per hour.
+UNPAID MINIMUM WAGES: As of January 2017, the minimum wage in California is $10.50 per hour.
+This means, subject to limited exceptions, employees must be paid at least $10.50 per hour for every hour worked.
+Minimum wage may be higher in some counties.
+For example, in San Francisco, employees must be paid a minimum of $14.00 per hour as of July 1, 2017.
 This minimum wage requirement applies even if employees work off-the-clock or do not report all their hours worked.

 OVERTIME: If you believe you are not being paid overtime or have been misclassified as non-exempt, you should contact our law firm to discuss your legal rights.
 In California, employers must pay all non-exempt employees overtime at a rate of one and a half times the employee’s regular rate of pay for: (1) each hour worked over eight in a single workday and (2) each hour worked over forty in a single workweek, and (3) the first eight hours worked on the seventh day of work in any workweek.
 Employers also must pay employees double time for (1) each hour worked over twelve in a single day and (2) each hour worked over eight on the seventh consecutive day of work in any given workweek.
 Only exempt employees are not entitled to overtime pay.

 This is a narrow exception and employees must fall under one of the state recognized exemption below: